unicode-org/icu4x/docs/tutorials/cargo.md

 [dependencies]
 icu = "1.0"
-icu_provider = "1.0"
+icu_provider = "1.0" # for databake
-litemap = "0.6"
+litemap = "0.6" # for databake
-zerovec = "0.9"
+zerovec = "0.9" # for databake

+# for build.rs:
 [build-dependencies]
 icu = "1.0"
 icu_datagen = "1.0"
 icu_provider = "1.0"
 ```

+This example has an additional section for auto-generating the data in build.rs.
 In your build.rs, invoke the ICU4X Datagen API with the set of keys you require.
-Don't worry; you will get a compiler error if you don't specify enough keys.
+Don't worry; if using databake, you will get a compiler error if you don't specify enough keys.

+Use caution with the build.rs approach since it will make your build.rs file access the network and therefore be potentially non-deterministic.
+As an alternative, you can remove the `build-dependencies` section and invoke `icu4x-datagen` manually.
+See [data_management.md](./data_management.md) for more information.

 [« Fully Working Example »](./cargo_tests/baked)